 Method

 Highways England assessment of tenders will be carried out in two stages.
-In the first stage there will be a check for tender compliance and an assessment of the financial information provided under Section 5 of the Registration Question, using [financial indicators C & D].
+In the first stage there will be a check for tender compliance and an assessment of the financial information provided under Section 5 of the Registration Questionnaire.

 In the second stage the Assessment Panel (“the Panel”) will judge tender submissions, based wholly on the contents of the tender submission (subject to clarifications set out below) which must therefore contain all the information which Tenderers wish to be considered.